 A Catholic Family’s Guide to Celebrating Holy Week

-Or it could be because I’m a person who is drawn to design, to the physical signs and symbols of anything, and especially those of my religion, and Holy Week is full of tangible elements.
+Or it could be because I’m a person who is drawn to design and the physical signs and symbols of anything.
+Especially those of my Catholic faith, and Holy Week is full of tangible elements.
 Whatever the reason, I am here for Holy Week!

-Because Holy Week is, well, a week, we try to keep our family celebrations of the seven days fairly simple.
+Because Catholic Holy Week is, well, a week, we try to keep celebrating the seven days fairly simple.
 I don’t want to burn out on Palm Sunday!
-Last year was the first year since becoming Catholic that we couldn’t participate in our parish’s Holy Week liturgies, and while we missed them, I was grateful that we had a few at-home traditions to turn to, so that we could do something with our kids and not just watch something happening (though don’t get me wrong: I’ve never been as grateful for live streaming and the ability to connect remotely as I was around this time last year!).
+Last year was the first year since becoming Catholic that we couldn’t participate in our parish’s Holy Week liturgies, and while we missed them, I was grateful that we had a few at-home traditions to turn to, so that we could do something with our kids and not just watch something happening (though don’t get me wrong — I’ve never been as grateful for live streaming and the ability to connect remotely as I was around this time last year!).